SASHANAVAI/SASHANAVAI/README.md

 - 👋 Hi, I’m @SASHANAVAI
 - I'm studying at INHA University in Tashkent!!!
-- 👀 I’m interested in Coding and Money😁
+- 👀 I’m interesting in Coding
 - 🌱 I’m currently learning HTML,CSS,JS and experiencing with real projects.
-- 💞️ I’m looking to collaborate on Rushana https://t.me/rushanasadriddinovna
+- 💞️ Single
 - 📫 How to reach me contact with Telegram https://t.me/sashanavai and with email sashanavai0628@outlook.com -